Busy Bee: History

-The airline had a revenue of 209 million kroner in 1986, up 31 percent, and produced a profit of 5 million.
+The airline had a revenue of 209 million kroner in 1986, up 31 percent, and produced a profit of 5 million kroner.
 Busy Bee partnered with Gambia Air Shuttle in 1987 to help start the airline's operations.
-For a year Busy Bee wet leased an F-27 to the fledgling airline to allow it to commence its route from Banjul International Airport to Dakar Yoff International Airport.
+For a year, Busy Bee wet leased an F-27 to the fledgling airline to allow it to commence its route from Banjul International Airport to Dakar Yoff International Airport.

-By 1986 Busy Bee was earning 35 percent of its revenue from subcarrying with Braathens SAFE, 25 percent from SAS, 20 percent from military contracts, 10 percent from inclusive tour charter and ten percent from ad hoc charter.
+By 1986, Busy Bee was earning 35 percent of its revenue from subcarrying with Braathens SAFE, 25 percent from SAS, 20 percent from military contracts, 10 percent from inclusive tour charter and ten percent from ad hoc charter.
 Busy Bee was the regular partner of Gulliver, who contracted the Boeing to fly three weekend trips during the summer to Greece.
 The company estimated that half its profits derived from the military contract.
 Busy Bee operated about 20,000 flights and transported 800,000 passengers in 1986.

-During the late 1980s the Norwegian Armed Forces changed their travel procurement practices, shifting focus on chartering aircraft to instead buying tickets on scheduled flights.
+During the late 1980s, the Norwegian Armed Forces changed their travel procurement practices, shifting focus on chartering aircraft to instead buying tickets on scheduled flights.
 This hit Busy Bee particularly hard, as it had a large portion of its revenue tied up with the military contracts.
 To compensate, Busy Bee increased its focus on European wet lease contracts, which it signed with among others NLM CityHopper, Austrian Airlines and British Midland International.

 The airline lost 12 million kroner in 1989.
 They were unable to sell three of the F27s which had been replaced with F50s the previous year.
 However, the company was able to downsize easily after 30 pilots resigned to work for SAS Commuter, which expanded its operations in Northern Norway in 1990.
 It proposed in October that the airline could take over operation of the military Lockheed C-130 Hercules transporters, allowing them to be wet leased on commercial duties when not in regular use, but the idea was squarely rejected by military.

 Services to Sandefjord were terminated in 1991.
 This followed an agreement that one Fokker 50 aircraft was to be sold to Widerøe Norsk Air.
-An important blow came in January 1991, when Busy Bee lost the tender to operate flights for the military, with Busy Be bidding just half a million above Norway Airlines's 100 million kroner.
+An important blow came in January 1991, when Busy Bee lost the tender to operate flights for the military, with Busy Bee bidding just half a million above Norway Airlines's 100 million kroner.
 Thus the need for the 737 evaporated from April.
 This caused the company to reduce its staff from 325 to 200, and reduce its fleet from seventeen to nine aircraft.
 In September the military announced that it would abolish its leasing operations and instead buy scheduled tickets, terminating the last military charters from 1 April 1992.